yulrizka/yulrizka.github.com/content/cv/_index.md

 Aug 2015 - Present (4.5 years)
 Amsterdam, The Netherlands

-I started working as a software developer.
-My role then was to design and implement multiple micro-services to support high-throughput systems.
-Currently, leading the platform sub-team which focuses on closing the gap between developers and operations with automation.
+Initially, I started working as a software developer with a role to design and implement multiple micro-services to support high-throughput systems.
+Currently, I am leading the platform sub-team which focuses on closing gaps between developers and operations with automation.

 **Key technologies**: Go, MySQL, Clickhouse, Elasticsearch, HashiStack (consul, nomad), Kafka, Redis